-In this lesson, you will explain why some investors prefer to hold and invest their wealth in real estate.
+In this lesson, you will explore why some investors prefer to hold and invest their wealth in real estate.
 You will consider how agility and technology skills can help you make the right moves when it comes to real estate.
 Specifically, this lesson will cover:

 - Overview of Real Estate